-- Text: - (2) "Claimant" means an individual natural person who filed a claim under this chapter and who was domiciled in this state during at least 6 months of the calendar year immediately preceding the year in which the claim is filed under this chapter and includes a husband and wife if they are required to file a joint state income tax return.
-The 6-month residency requirement does not apply to a claimant who files for the home heating credit under section 527a. - Solution: - o "and includes a husband and wife" to "and includes spouses"
+(2) "Claimant" means an individual natural person who filed a claim under this chapter and who was domiciled in this state during at least 6 months of the calendar year immediately preceding the year in which the claim is filed under this chapter and includes a husband and wife if they are required to file a joint state income tax return.
+The 6month residency requirement does not apply to a claimant who files for the home heating credit under section 527a.

+o "and includes a husband and wife" to "and includes spouses"

-MCL 206.522 (Determination of amount of claim; election of classification in which to make claims; single claimant per household entitled to credit; "totally and permanently disabled" defined; computation of credit by senior citizen; reduction of claim; tables; maximum credit; total credit allowable)
+MCL 206.522 (Determination of amount of claim; election of classification in which to make claims; single claimant per household entitled to credit; "totally and permanently disabled" defined; computation of credit by senior citizen; reduction of claim; tables; maximum credit; total credit allowable.)

-- Text: - (3) Only 1 claimant per household for a tax year is entitled to the credit, unless both the husband and wife filing a joint return are blind, then each shall be considered a claimant. - Solution: - "unless both the husband and wife filing a joint return are blind" to "unless both spouses filing a joint return are blind"
+o (3)Only 1 claimant per household for a tax year is entitled to the credit, unless both the husband and wife filing a joint return are blind, then each shall be considered a claimant.

+o "unless both the husband and wife filing a joint return are blind" to "unless both spouses filing a joint return are blind"

+Act 134 of 1966 (Real Estate Transfer Tax)

-Real Estate Transfer Tax (Act 134 of 1966)
+MCL 207.505 (Exemptions to the Real Estate Transfer Tax)

-MCL 207.505 (Exemptions)

-- Text: - (i) Conveyances from a husband or wife or husband and wife creating or disjoining a tenancy by the entireties in the grantors or the grantor and his or her spouse. - Solution: - o "or husband and wife" to "or both spouses"
+- Text: - o (i)"Conveyances from a husband or wife or husband and wife creating or disjoining a tenancy by the entireties in the grantors or the grantor and his or her spouse." - Solution: - o "or husband and wife" to "or both spouses"